-Satyagraha can be understood as the vast inner strength required to perform nonviolent acts.
-Gandhi coined the word Satyagraha in 1908, meaning “clinging to truth” (Sanskrit) and referring to Gandhi’s organized campaigns in South Africa and India, such as the famous Salt Satyagraha march of 1930.
+Gandhi used the Sanskrit word Satyagraha, meaning “clinging to truth,” in reference to his campaigns in South Africa and India, such as the famous Salt Satyagraha march of 1930.
+Satyagraha can be understood as the vast inner strength or “soul force” required for nonviolent acts.
 Gandhi never defined nonviolence as passive resistance because he saw nothing passive about what he was doing.
-He believed that a dedicated adherent to nonviolent resistance who worked to uphold a just cause will inevitably reach the heart of the oppressor by taking authentic action to represent truth.
-When understood for its strength and courage, Satyagraha—also defined as ‘soul force’—is recognized as a positive and spiritually based form of resistance that starts in the heart of the resister and inevitably produces creative action.
+He believed that a dedicated adherent to nonviolent resistance by taking authentic action to represent truth and working to uphold a just cause would inevitably reach the heart of the oppressor.
+Satyagraha is a positive and spiritually based form of resistance that starts in the heart of the resister and inevitably produces creative action.

-The term is used today to mean both (1) the general principle of ‘clinging to truth’ where it is the equivalent of ‘nonviolence,’ and (2) direct resistance in the form of Obstructive Program (as in the instances cited above).
+The term is used today to mean both (1) the general principle of “clinging to truth” which is necessary for nonviolence work, and (2) direct resistance in the form of obstructive program and constructive program as in Gandhi’s campaigns in South Africa and India.
 Practitioners are known as satyagrahis.